microsoft/msticpy/docs/source/visualization/ProcessTree.rst

          ``EXECVE``, ``CWD``, etc.) - the combined ``SYSCALL_EXECVE`` created by ``auditextract`` is the only type currently supported.

-Support for other formats such as Sysmon is planned but not yet included.
+Support for other formats such as Microsoft Defender for Endpoint and Sysmon is also included.

 Plotting process trees
 ----------------------